tidepool-org/hakken/README.md

 2. If there is an issue talking to the chosen coordinator
     1. The current set of listings is untouched
     1. The bad coordinator is removed
-    1. Another coordinator is chosen.
+    1. Another coordinator is chosen
 3. If no coordinators are available
     1. The current set of listings remains untouched
-    1. It keeps looking for a coordinator to update from
+    1. The client keeps looking for a coordinator to update from